8 Common Resume Formatting Mistakes & How to Fix Them for Job Success

 Readability & Clarity: Fix These Resume Formatting Mistakes

-A well-checked-out resume with an easy format, clearly readable and having simple navigation, is far more easier to navigate.
+A well-structured resume with clear formatting enhances readability and ensures easy navigation.
 It enables hiring managers and recruiters to quickly consider your experience, skills, and qualifications without being distracting in overly complex designs, difficult-quality texts, or boisterous sections.
-Good formatting lets the reader quickly pinpoint the information he/she requires, thus creating a great impression on behalf of you.
+Good formatting helps recruiters quickly find key details, leaving a strong impression.

 ATS Compatibility: Resume Formatting Mistakes to Avoid